wilsonz8427/cyoa-project/README.md

-Once upon a time, on a halloween day a teen went trick or treating.
-He see a creepy house and you walk inside the house to get candies.
+On a halloween day, a you went trick or treating.
+You see a creepy house and you walk inside the house to get candies.

 <!-- (haunted-house-pic) -->